capactio/capact/cmd/cli/docs/capact_action_watch.md

     Watch an Action until it has completed execution

     NOTE:   An action needs to be created and run in order to run this command.
-            Furthermore, 'kubectl' has to be configured with the context and default namespace set to be the same as the one which the Gateway points to.
+            This command calls the Kubernetes API directly.
+As a result, KUBECONFIG has to be configured with the same cluster as the one which the Gateway points to.

 ```